jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

         -The oidc_params method ensures that only expected parameters are permitted: *params.permit(*(OPTIONAL_PARAMS + REQUIRED_PARAMS))*, however, the contents of redirect_uri are not validated against a strict whitelist, which might enable attackers to manipulate redirects.
 4. Contextual Validations
         -The code performs several validations (e.g., validate_oidc_params!, validate_client_id!, validate_current_user!) to ensure the request is legitimate.
 These are robust checks against certain kinds of abuse but do not directly address CSRF.

+ **CWE-285:**
+ 1. **app/controllers/gradebooks_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 2. **app/controllers/user_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 3. **app/controllers/admins_controller.rb**
+    - Using ChatGPT it mentioned potential issues with the destroy and create endpoints as the role_id is not being validated on input.
+However, after manual code review, it has been determined to not be an issue since it is checking for a user with matching user ID and role ID.
+Therefore if an invalid role ID is passed then the user account will not be found and the action will not be completed.
+ 4. **app/controllers/profile_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 5. **app/controllers/tokens_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 6. **app/controllers/quizzes/quizzes_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 7. **app/controllers/quizzes/quizzes_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
+ 8. **app/controllers/files_controller.rb**
+    - No issues identitied in this controller related to CWE-285 based on ChatGPT and manual analysis.
 ## Summary of Findings
 Provide a summary of findings from manual and/or automated scanning.
 This summary should include mappings to CWEs to describe significant findings and perceive risk in your hypothetical operational environment.